Last updated on 20 May 2022 by Sara Pegarella (Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed)

 Download the Sample Terms & Conditions Template as a PDF file

-Download the Sample Terms & Conditions Template as a DOCX file
+Download the Sample Terms & Conditions Template as a Word DOCX file

 Download the Sample Terms & Conditions Template as a Google Docs Document

-More specific T&Cs Templates are available over our blog.
+More specific T&Cs Templates are available on our blog.